easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ```

-Select COMX port and upload the code.
-Once the is been uploaded in Arduino IDE go to Tools->Serial Ploter and check is the data is been plotting suceessfully.
+Select the COMX port and upload the code to your microcontroller.
+Once the upload is complete, head over to 'Tools' -> 'Serial Plotter' in the Arduino IDE to verify that the data is plotting successfully.

-> <span style="background-color: #FFFF00">**Tip:** If the data is not plotting, check the baud rate and ensure it matches the code.
-If the problem persists, unplug the serial port and plug it back in.</span>
+> <span style="background-color: #FFFF00">**Tip:** If the data isn't plotting, double-check the baud rate to ensure it matches the code.
+If the issue persists, try unplugging and reconnecting the serial port.</span>

-## Perfrom Data Acquitition
+## Perform Data Acquisition
-Now you have sucessfully uploaded the data aqutition code, your device is ready to Data Recording.
-Go back to jyputer notebook where the package is installed.
-Run the below code.
+With the data acquisition code successfully uploaded, your device is now ready for Data Acquisition.
+Next, return to your Jupyter Notebook where the easyRTML package is installed.
+Execute the following code to start recording data:

 ```sh